-To use the Factbook, enter something you are exploring in the Topic or Reference box, select the precise item to study from the dropdown list, examine the different sections presented to find out relevant information drawn from a combination of Logos provided data and resources in your Library.
+To use Factbook, start by entering something you are exploring in the Topic or Reference box.
+Then, select the precise item to study from the dropdown list, examine the different sections presented and find relevant information drawn from a combination of Verbum-provided data and resources in your Library.

 Skip ahead to:

-You can open the Factbook by clicking the Factbook icon on the toolbar.
+You can open Factbook by clicking the Factbook icon on the toolbar.

 Alternatively, you can select it from the Tools menu: